 And if your students are hours away?
 Conducting long-distance or out-of-state observations is a whole new challenge.
 And once the observation is done, how effective is your feedback?
 Are your student teachers grasping your comments and applying them to their daily teaching?Professional student teaching observation forms from all 50 states Click To Tweet

 The challenges are many, but no there’s no reason they should stop you.
-To help you get ahead, here are three killer observation tools that you definitely need to try:
+To help you get ahead, here are three classroom observation tools you definitely need to try:

 1. GoReact Video Software

 If you have to travel to supervise students or you need to film them for certification, GoReact is the classroom observation tool for you.
 The software allows student teachers to film themselves teaching with their very own smartphones and laptops and submit the video directly to you for feedback.
 You can watch them teach live or watch the video later to leave time-coded comments right on the footage.
 GoReact is specifically designed to show your feedback in context for maximum effectiveness.

 Investing in your equipment can make life easier and really enhance your observation recordings.
 Here are some ideas,

 - Improved stability from your smartphone or webcam with a tripod.
 Tripods like this one can be placed on the floor or a tabletop.
 Some tripods even come specially made to hold a smartphone.

 - Improved audio capture with remote microphones.
 Lavalier microphones are great.
 Wireless options like the Hey Mic and the Sony ECMAW4 wireless mic are both under $200.

 - There’s also the Swivl.
 While a bit expensive, the Swivl is a robot that rotates your camera or smart device to follow you as you move around the room.
 Definitely a cool way to get a beautiful, high-quality recording perfect for any certification video.